qa/richrates/readme.txt

 Central Bank.
 Since it is a demo application, there are only data for last 90 days, excluding weekends and state holidays.

-The application demonstrates lot of new JSF features, such as bean annotations, uses new scopes and implicit navigation.
-Unfortunately, it is not possible to use View Declaration Language and JSF2's Ajax tags with RichFaces 3.3.3.
+The application demonstrates lot of new JSF features, such as bean annotations, new scopes, implicit navigation, View Declaration Language and JSF2's Ajax tag.

 = Requirements
-Apache Maven 2.2.1
+Apache Maven 2.2.1 or newer
 OpenJDK or Sun JDK 6
-JBoss AS 6 or newer
+JBoss AS 6 or JBoss AS 7

-= Structure

-The project consists of two modules -- source (containing the application) and tests (containing Selenium tests).

 = Build and deploy

-To build a project run the following either from project root or from the directory "source": mvn clean install -Prelease
+To build a project run the following either from project root: mvn clean install
-This will create several WAR archives in source/target.
-There are WAR archives for Tomcat and JEE application server.
-If you decide to run RichRates from an application server, you need to provide JSF2 libraries.

-= Running tests

-For running tests, see the README file in the folder "tests".
+This will create a WAR archive in directory "target".
+This WAR is deployable to JBoss AS 6 and JBoss AS 7.

 = Credits